koniksedy/MaMONAta/README.md

 ### Alphabet
 In order to support nonbinary alphabets in MONA, MaMONAta encodes each symbol using multiple binary variables.
 It uses $log_2(|\Sigma|)$ variables to represent an alphabet of size $|\Sigma|$.

 **!!WARNING!!:** When performing operations that combine multiple automata (e.g., union, intersection, concatenation), the user is responsible for ensuring that the alphabet encodings are consistent across all automata involved in the operation.

 ### Nondeterminism
 MaMONAta allows MONA to represent nondeterministic automata by introducing additional variables to encode nondeterministic choices.
-This variables are put at the end of the variable ordering.
+These variables are put at the end of the variable ordering.
 The determinization of the automaton is then performed by projecting out these nondeterministic choice variables.
 The placement of these variables at the end of the variable ordering makes the projection more efficient than if they were put at the beginning, which would lead to more difficult determinization of the shared MtROBDD representation.

 **!!WARNING!!:** When performing any MONA operation on the automaton, the user is responsible for ensuring that there are no nondeterministic choice variables present in the automaton.
 The existence of such variables would lead to incorrect results.
-For example: two sequences, containing one alphabet variable and one nondeterministic variable (00 and 01) and differ only in the value of the nondeterministic choice variables would be considered two different symbol encodings during operations like union or intersection, which is not the intended behavior.
+For example, two sequences, containing one alphabet variable and one nondeterministic variable (00 and 01), and differ only in the value of the nondeterministic choice variables, would be considered two different symbol encodings during operations like union or intersection, which is not the intended behavior.

 ### Complete Transition Function
 MONA always works with complete transition functions.
 If the automaton is converted from Mata and has an incomplete transition function, MaMONAta adds a sink state to the automaton to make the transition function complete.

 ### Reduced BDD
-MONA relay on reduced BDDs to represent the transition function of the automaton.
+MONA relies on reduced BDDs to represent the transition function of the automaton.
 If the provided BDD is not reduced, the behavior of MONA is undefined.

 **!!WARNING!!:** When manually building a `.mona` file, the user is responsible for ensuring that the BDD is reduced.

 ## MONA Format